JenniferPeterson1203/unit-fundamentals/intro-to-javascript/readme.md

 ```
 <!-- prettier-ignore-end -->

 You can also interpolate strings.
 This one is typically the easiest to read, but it is also the most tricky to learn because you must use a character called a `backtick` and use matching `curly braces` `{}` with a dollar sign `$` in front.
-The backtick is a character usually on the upper right of your keyboard and shares the key with the tilde `~`.
+The backtick is a character usually on the upper left of your keyboard and shares the key with the tilde `~`.

 <!-- prettier-ignore-start -->
 ```js